2023 Negros Oriental's 3rd congressional district special election: Background

 Arnolfo Teves Jr. defended his House seat in the May 2022 elections.
 His brother, then Bayawan mayor Pryde Henry Teves, defeated incumbent Roel Degamo for governor of Negros Oriental.
 Degamo appealed his defeat, saying a third candidate, Ruel Degamo, caused confusion and took away his votes.

 In October 2022, the Commission on Elections disqualified Ruel Degamo, allocating his votes to the defeated governor, allowing the latter to emerge as the candidate with the highest number of votes.
 The commission then proclaimed erstwhile governor Degamo as the actual winner.
 Governor Teves sought relief from the Supreme Court, but later relinquished the governorship later that month.
 In February 2023, the Supreme Court dismissed Teves's petition, affirming Degamo's victory.

 On March 4, 2023, Degamo was assassinated by unknown assailants in his Pamplona residence.
 Aside from Degamo, nine other people died in the attack.
 Former members of the Armed Forces of the Philippines were implicated in the attack.
 Degamo's wife, Pamplona mayor Janice Degamo, said that the mastermind was "very known in the country today" but did not specify any name.
 The arrested suspects implicated a certain "Cong Teves" as the mastermind.
 In a privilege speech, TGP Partylist congressman Jose Teves Jr. denied he was the "Cong Teves" mentioned, saying that while he shared the surname, his family hails from Catanduanes and not Negros.
 Arnolfo Teves Jr. said that he could not be the mastermind, as he was undergoing stem cell treatments in the United States when the attack took place.
 Teves was previously cleared to travel abroad for a "personal trip", and it was set to expire on March 9, 2023.

 On March 22, Teves was then unanimously suspended by the House of Representatives for 60 days; then he refused to return to the Philippines, citing threats to his life.
 In May 2023, Timor-Leste rejected Teves's request to seek political asylum in their country.
 Speaker Martin Romualdez urged Teves to come home, threatening additional disciplinary action if he doesn't do so.
-On another unanimous vote, he was then suspended for another 60 days.
-On July, the Teves brothers were designated as terrorists by the Anti-Terrorism Council.
+In another unanimous vote, he was then suspended for another 60 days.
+In July, the Teves brothers were designated as terrorists by the Anti-Terrorism Council.